-Natural Heritage Features shown on Schedule "B" are divided into two categories "Environmental Protection Areas" and "Environmentally Significant Areas".
+Natural Heritage Features shown on Schedule "B" are divided into two categories "Environmental Protection Areas" and "Natural Environment Overlay".

-"Environmental Protection Areas" include significant habitat of endangered and threatened species, Significant Wetlands and significant coastal wetlands, and a portion of privately owned land within an Environmentally Significant Area.
+"Environmental Protection Areas" include Significant Habitat of Endangered and Threatened Species, Significant Wetlands and Significant Coastal Wetlands, and certain natural features which are privately owned, or owned by the Essex Region Conservation Authority.
 It should be noted that the Town may also identify additional areas that are of local and/or regional significance for protection.

-"Environmentally Significant Areas" include significant woodlands significant valleylands, significant wildlife habitat and significant areas of natural and scientific interest.
+"Natural Environment Overlay" includes significant woodlands significant valleylands, significant wildlife habitat and significant areas of natural and scientific interest.

 Adjacent areas are generally those lands within 120 metres of a natural heritage feature as shown on Schedule "B" of this Plan.
-Assessment of negative impact is to be determined by conducting an Environmental Impact Assessment (EIA) in accordance with Appendix "A" and the MNR's Natural Heritage Reference Manual and will normally be required prior to consideration of any Planning Act application.
+Assessment of no negative impact is to be determined by conducting an Environmental Impact Assessment (EIA) in accordance with the MNR's Natural Heritage Reference Manual and/or the ERCA Environmental Impact Assessment Guideline, and will normally be required prior to consideration of any Planning Act application.
 The Town will require pre-consultation with the Essex Region Conservation Authority and, where appropriate, in consultation with the Province (for habitat of endangered species and threatened species issues) and Fisheries and Oceans Canada (for fish habitat issues) prior to considering any Planning Act application.